UniTime/unitime-doc/student-scheduling-assistant.md

 * **![](images/icon-add.png) New Course** (in the bottom right corner of the List of Classes tab)
 	* Quickly add a new course to the current schedule without going back to the Course Requests table.
 When clicked a [Course Finder](student-course-finder) dialog appears.
 When a course is selected:
 		* If the course is already present in the Course Requests table, the user if given the choice to drop the course (remove it from the schedule).
 		* If a new course is selected, [Alternatives](alternatives-for-class) dialog shows up with possible choices (if there are any).
 The course is only added to the schedule when a choice is selected.
+		* If the selected course is not available for the student (e.g., because it is full) but can be wait-listed, the student is asked whether to wait-list the course.

 ## Notes